LuisMiMoMi/LuisMiMoMi/README.md

 - 👋 Hi, I’m Luis Miguel Montell Mira
-- 👀 I’m interested in web and videogames programming
+- 👀 I’m interested in videogames and web programming
 - 🌱 I’m currently learning videogame programming with Unity and C#
-- 💞️ I’m looking to collaborate in projects to learn more about programming and to develop my skills
+- 💞️ I’m looking to work in projects to learn more about programming and to develop my skills
 - 📫 How to reach me: luismontellmira@gmail.com

 <!---